 It could always be worse, much worse.

 This is the central tenet of King Crank's Philosophy of Contentment.
-Be thou a believer (in God, a God or the Gods), an atheist, or _______, the fact remains that if you choose to keep showing up you're going to occasionally experience happiness.
+Be thou a believer (in God, a God or the Gods), an atheist, an agnostic, or _______, the fact remains that if you choose to keep showing up you're going to occasionally experience happiness.

 You will also occasionally get caught in a crap storm.
 Mostly, you will just be doing what needs to be done to keep body and soul together.
 This is often boring, which may lead us to pursue happiness and explains why it's relatively easy to sell us lottery tickets, politicians, and beauty aids.

-How do I maintain my Contentment buzz in the midst of a crap storm?
+How do I maintain my Contentment Buzz in the midst of a crap storm?
 Reminding myself that it could be worse fosters a sense of gratitude.
 Gratitude is important because while our wants are seemingly limitless, what we are given is not.

 If you know any recovered drunks or druggies, ask them to explain the phrase, "attitude of gratitude."
 Being grateful for what I have serves to curb my longing for what I don't.
 I still want stuff, but I seek Contentment in what I do have today, not what I might have tomorrow.

 When I go out to eat I sometimes find myself wishing I could afford a better restaurant than one where the decor includes much in the way of brightly colored petroleum byproduct.
 Of course, I'm fortunate to be able to eat out at all, or even to count on regular meals since many Earthlings can't.